aleshaleksey/fansys23/08-spell-list.md

 |Limitation|The spell is blocked by any barrier that would also block smells or movement of air/water|-1
 |Save|WIS (harmless)|

 **Description**: The caster casts the spell upon one target at close range.
-The target gains the ability to sense spells and supernatural energies and manifestations thereof that are otherwise unseen, within range.
+The target gains the ability to sense spells and supernatural energies within range.
 The character can detect the direction (N, NE, E, SE, S, SW, W, NW) and the distance to the nearest edge of the spell.
-The target can, if it is proficient with "Knowledge: Arcana", determine the type of magic used to cast the spell, and can attempt to identify exactly what it is sensing if it succeeds a ["Knowledge: Arcana"](05-skills.md#knowledge) roll made at disadvantage.
+If the target is proficient with "Knowledge: Arcana", it can determine the type of magic used to cast the spell, and can attempt to identify exactly what it is sensing if it succeeds a ["Knowledge: Arcana"](05-skills.md#knowledge) roll made at advantage.

 **Limitations**: This is not a "sight" ability.
 Thus it does not allow a character to dispel an effect while remaining at a distance from its area of effect.
 It is nevertheless useful for detecting dangerous, or interesting, effects that are occurring nearby.